dibalokechanda/dibalokechanda.github.io/_posts/2023-12-16-Lagrange-multipliers-blog.md

 g(x,y)=0
 $$

 Notice that to form the third equation we took the partial derivative with respect to $\lambda$ and actually got back the constraint equation itself.
+And, the first two equations essentially remain the same just with an additional negative sign which is the side effect of having $\lambda$ absorb the negative sign before.
+That means we solving the exactly same problem as before.